bashirmohd/FaultToleranceSimProj/README.md

 # FaultToleranceSimProj
-A Framework for Efficient Management of FT in Cloud Data Centres and HPC Systems.
+A Framework for Efficient Management of FT in Cloud Data Centres and HPC Systems built on Java.

 Table of Contents
 -----------------